cdeanj/nextflow-tychus/README.md

 Dependencies
 ============

 Tychus utilizes a number of open-source bioinformatics tools to run.
 Please click on the tool names below to learn more about each tool.
-Keep in mind that all of these dependencies (except Docker of course) are resolved by Docker.
+Keep in mind that all of these dependencies are resolved by Docker.

 Software | Function
 --------- | --------